 Intellectual and religious history of earlymodern Europe, particularly Germany; the Catholic Reformation.

-Mark Naison (1970), Professor of African and African American Studies, Chair of African and African-American Studies and Co-Director of the Urban Studies Program.
+Mark Naison (1970), Professor of African and African American Studies.
 Ph.D., Columbia.

 African-American history; 20th century social and labor history.